chenchao666/JDDA-Master/README.md

 Joint Domain Alignment and Discriminative Feature Learning for Unsupervised Deep Domain Adaptation
 * This repository contains code for our paper **Joint Domain Alignment and Discriminative Feature Learning for Unsupervised Deep Domain Adaptation** [Download Paper](https://arxiv.org/abs/1808.09347)

+* Another our domain adaptation paper HoMM is also recommended ""

 * Another qualified repository completed by the co-author can be seen [JDDA repository](https://github.com/A-bone1/JDDA)

 * Our code contains not only our proposed **JDDA**, but also other famous distribution discrepancy measures **MMD**, **DeepCoral**, **KMMD** and **CMD**(Central Moment Discrepancy), **LogCoral**, ect.